akmanon/BSE_Data/README.md

 # BSE Data Moduling
   - NodeJs application to extract data, remove noise and save data in JSON and csv format
-  - BSE stock daily data of previous five years.
+  - Daily BSE stock Data of previous five years are saved.